SKfraz04/e-Aurum/docs/introduction.md

 - **Institutional Investors:** Streamline treasury management by incorporating digital gold into balance sheets with on‑chain proof of reserves and audit-ready reporting.

-- **DeFi Participants:** Leverage EAU tokens as collateral in decentralized lending, borrowing, and yield farming protocols to unlock additional income streams.
+- **DeFi Participants:** Leverage eAU tokens as collateral in decentralized lending, borrowing, and yield farming protocols to unlock additional income streams.

 - **Cross‑Border Payments:** Transfer value across jurisdictions instantly and cost‑effectively, bypassing traditional remittance networks and foreign exchange spreads.

 - **Corporate Treasury:** Hedge against inflation and currency volatility by allocating a portion of corporate reserves to a liquid, verifiable gold asset.

-- **Merchant Adoption:** Accept EAU tokens as a stable settlement currency, offering customers a hedge against fiat volatility while broadening payment options.
+- **Merchant Adoption:** Accept eAU tokens as a stable settlement currency, offering customers a hedge against fiat volatility while broadening payment options.

 :::info Summary
 e-Aurum revolutionizes gold investment by combining the stability of physical gold with the innovation of blockchain technology, making it accessible to everyone while maintaining the highest standards of security and transparency.